GNOME-Nepal/website/CODE_OF_CONDUCT.md

 - Social events around the main event
 - Private conversations taking place in official conference hotels

-Communication channels and private conversations that are normally out of scope may be considered in scope if a GNOME participant is being stalked or harassed.
-Social media conversations may be considered in-scope if the incident occurred under a GNOME event hashtag, or when an official GNOME account on social media is tagged, or within any other discussion about GNOME.
-The GNOME Foundation reserves the right to take actions against behaviors that happen in any context, if they are deemed to be relevant to the GNOME project and its participants.
+Communication channels and private conversations that are normally out of scope may be considered in scope if a GNOME-nepal participant is being stalked or harassed.
+Social media conversations may be considered in-scope if the incident occurred under a GNOME-nepal event hashtag, or when an official GNOME-nepal account on social media is tagged, or within any other discussion about GNOME-nepal.
+The GNOME-nepal Foundation reserves the right to take actions against behaviors that happen in any context, if they are deemed to be relevant to the GNOME-nepal project and its participants.

-All participants in GNOME community spaces are subject to the Code of Conduct.
-This includes GNOME Foundation board members, corporate sponsors, and paid employees.
-This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, GNOME users, and anyone participating in discussion in GNOME community spaces.
+All participants in GNOME-nepal community spaces are subject to the Code of Conduct.
+This includes GNOME-nepal Foundation board members, corporate sponsors, and paid employees.
+This also includes volunteers, maintainers, leaders, contributors, contribution reviewers, issue reporters, GNOME-nepal users, and anyone participating in discussion in GNOME-nepal community spaces.
 For in-person events, this also includes all attendees, exhibitors, vendors, speakers, panelists, organizers, staff, and volunteers.

-## Reporting an Incident

-If you believe that someone is violating the Code of Conduct, or have any other concerns, please [ contact the Code of Conduct committee.](https://conduct.gnome.org/reporter-guide/).

 ## Our Standards

-The GNOME community is dedicated to providing a positive experience for everyone, regardless of:
+The GNOME-nepal community is dedicated to providing a positive experience for everyone, regardless of:

 - age
 - body size